Calev Myers: Career

 In 2004, Myers founded the Jerusalem Institute of Justice (JIJ), a human rights group active in Israel and its adjacent territories He was active in advocating for the rights of Palestinians before international governmental bodies, including the European Parliament and the Swiss Parliament against the Palestinian Authority and Hamas, as the primary abusers of Palestinian Human Rights.

 Myers has been published in the International Law Review.

 In 2016, Myers published Crucial Alliance - African Americans, Jews and the Middle East Conundrum.

 In addition, Myers has contributed op-eds to the Times of Israel website and the Walla News website.

+Personal life

+Calev Myers is married to Sheli Myers, a licensed parenthood counselor and music producer in Israel.
+Together, they have raised five children.
+Sheli is dedicated to supporting parents through counseling, group sessions, and lectures, upholding the family unit as the cornerstone of healthy society.
+A woman of deep faith, Sheli also expresses her spirituality through music, drawing inspiration from ancient Hebrew scriptures to provide meaning and strength.